aldebaran/qibuild/doc/guide/cmdline/managing_deps.rst

 Requirements
 ------------

-We will assume you have a properly configured QiBuild worktree, and that you have managed to compile a basic project.
+We will assume you have a properly configured qiBuild worktree, and that you have managed to compile a basic project.

 Please make sure you have follow the :ref:`getting started tutorial <qibuild-getting-started>`